visgl/math.gl/docs/modules/geoarrow/api-reference/geoarrow.md

 `writeCoordinate(x, y, z?, m?)`, and `endGeometry()`.
 Events are useful for loaders that already have a streaming parser and avoid constructing intermediate geometry rows.
 For backward compatibility, a MultiPolygon with no `beginPolygon()` calls is treated as one polygon.
+`writeCoordinateFromDimension(x, y, z, m, sourceDimension)` is the scalar fast path when source and target dimensions differ; it maps Z and M by name and does not allocate a coordinate tuple.

 ### `makeGeoArrowColumnFromGeometryRows(rows, options?)`